Why might the gut be our ticket to optimum health?

 - Probiotic-rich foods

 You often hear that a great diet for perfect health is to eat like your grandparents, right?
 Well, it’s sound advice.
+These are some of the best foods for a healthy gut.
 All those pickles, relishes, fermentations and preserves not only taste terrific, they’re great for striking the right balance of friendly flora for our insides.
 We refer to them as probiotics.
 This means they contain live microorganisms.
 You might also hear the term live cultures.

 Although there are many classes of probiotic, the three most common are Bifidobacterium, Lactobacillus and Saccharomyces boulardii (from yeast).